 I fell down the most productive rabbit hole: Shreyas Doshi’s tweets.
-Shreyas is a product leader at Stripe, but on the internet, he’s been breaking records for clarity of insight — 280 characters at a time.
+Shreyas was a product leader at Stripe, but on the internet, he’s been breaking records for clarity of insight — 280 characters at a time.

 Shreyas is like the Charlie Munger of product management: he tells stories that help you reinterpret your past, and make better decisions in the future.

 Here are 5 big ideas I’ve learned from reading thousands of Tweets from him:

 - Become 10-30-50 to escape the career treadmill

 - Delegate with transparency

 - Bias for building is a double-edged sword